rocket-pool/RPIPs/RPIPs/RPIP-committee_stipends.md

 ### Stipends
 * A monthly stipend budget SHALL be allocated to each pDAO committee as defined in RPIP-10.
-* This stipend SHOULD be dispersed to voting committee members based on their contributions to the committee over the previous month.
+* This stipend SHOULD be dispersed to committee members based on their contributions to the committee over the previous month.
 * The stipend is denominated in USD.

 ### Formula and Input Parameters
 Three input parameters affect each committee's total stipend budget.

+$MemberCount$ - Member Count.
+The number of members in the given committee.
+This input should reflect the current reality, rather than the ideal number of members.

 $TargetHours$ - Target Hours.
 The amount of hours the pDAO hopes each member commits to committee work each month.
-This parameter may be different for each committee.

-$TargetCount$ - Target Member Count.
-The target number of members for the given committee.
 This parameter may be different for each committee.

 $TargetRate$ - Global Stipend Rate.
 The hourly rate for time committed to a committee.
 This parameter is shared across all committees.